tonypowa/grafana-prometheus-alerting-demo/README.md

 In the **Notification policy**:

 - **Group by `job`:**
-  - This would output a single notification informing that multiple instances of job `flask-app`, `nginx`, or `apache` are down.
+  - This would output a single notification informing that multiple instances of job `flask-app`, or `nginx` are down.

 - **Group by `instance`:**
   - Receive separate notifications for each instance, but consolidated within their group.